yyzybb/cppenv/README.md

 ## Overview ##

-My aim was making coding in C++ fast, fluent, and correct, so I chose vim as my editor because its shortcut keys often only require single press.
+I'm aim at making coding in C++ fast, fluent, and correct, so I choose vim as my editor because its shortcut keys often only require single press.
 However, I want more...

 This project has two parts: